eficode-academy/terraform-fundamentals/03-Implementing Remote State Management.md

    }
    ```

-   **Important**: Replace `unique-key-name` with the name of your workstation to prevent conflicts and ensure your state file is distinctly identifiable.
+  ❗**Important**: Replace `unique-key-name` with the name of your workstation to prevent conflicts and ensure your state file is distinctly identifiable.

 **Explanation of Parameters**:
    - `resource_group_name`: The name of the resource group containing the storage account.